finom/seemple.js.org/html/en/introduction.md

 ### Who needs such framework?

-> Matreshka.js fills the gap between junior and senior
+> Matreshka.js fills the gap between a junior and a senior

-- For those who is new at web development, wishing to master the development of single-page application
+- For those who is new at JavaScript, wishing to master the development of single-page applications
-- For full-stack devs, for which front-end development is in second place after the back-end
+- For full-stack devs, for whom front-end development is in the second place after the back-end
 - For all those who are not satisfied with the current order of things in the universe of web development

-### Which business needs are solved by Matreshka.js framework?
+### What's the business need solved by Matreshka.js framework?

 It is not a secret that the barrier to entry into the web development is becoming higher, the list of requirements to a developer is bigger, a number of dependencies in projects may be up to several hundred.
 Despite the fact that the studying of JavaScript is very popular today, the demand for developers who can accomplish tasks successfully is greater than the supply.